Shadow Cabinet of Jim Bolger

 New Zealand political leader Jim Bolger assembled a "shadow cabinet" within the National Party caucus after his election to the position of Leader of the Opposition in 1986.
 He composed this of individuals who acted for the party as spokespeople in assigned roles while he was Leader of the Opposition (1986–90).

 As the National Party formed the largest party not in government at the time, the frontbench team was as a result the Official Opposition within the New Zealand House of Representatives.

 List of shadow ministers

 Frontbench teams

 The lists below contains an outlay of Bolger's shadow ministers and their respective roles.

 April 1986

 Bolger announced his first shadow cabinet in April 1986 just over a week after he replaced Jim McLay as party leader.
 He made significant changes, particularly a rapprochement with Sir Robert Muldoon who accepted the Foreign Affairs portfolio.

+A minor reshuffle occurred in June 1987, shortly before the end of the parliament, caused by the death of Bruce Townshend and retirements of Norman Jones and Neill Austin.
+The state services portfolio was given to Bill Birch, immigration to Venn Young, works to Tony Friedlander and Don McKinnon given police, war pensions, and rehabilitation.
+Jones and Austin remained associate spokesmen until the election.

 September 1987

 Bolger reshuffled his shadow cabinet on 11 September 1987 following National's defeat at the 1987 general election.
 The first twenty members are given rankings with an extended group of junior members who are unranked.